Your First Visit

 At your initial appointment, we take the time to perform a thorough consultation to understand your concerns and assess your dental health.
 This visit typically includes:

-• CBCT scan and digital radiographs for high-resolution, 3D imaging
+• CBCT scan (high-resolution, 3D view of you tooth) and digital radiographs

-• Diagnostic testing of the tooth in question to determine the extent of the issue
+• Pulp Vitality Testing of the tooth in question to determine the extent of the issue

 • A clear and personalized treatment plan, including a diagnosis based on your exam and imaging results